-1. Don't Delay – The IRS doesn't start processing forms for the 2017 tax year until January 29, 2018, but that doesn't mean you have to wait until then – or worse, until right before this year's deadline of April 17.
+1. Don't Delay – The IRS doesn't start processing forms for the 2020 tax year until February 12, 2021, but that doesn't mean you have to wait until right before this year's deadline of May 15.
 If you need motivation, think of what you can do with a tax refund windfall.
 The sooner you file, the sooner you can put your refund to use.
-Two other reasons to avoid procrastination: the earlier you begin, the more time you'll have to locate any missing documents and data; and the sooner you file, the harder it is for a tax identity theft to target you.
+Two other reasons to avoid procrastination: the earlier you begin, the more time you'll have to locate any missing documents and data; and the sooner you file, the harder it is for a tax identity thief to target you.

-3. Review Possible Deductions – The new tax law will raise the standard deduction in 2018, making it less likely that itemizing makes sense.
-However, the taxes you file this year are for tax year 2017, meaning the existing deduction rules still apply.
-Review the itemized deductions in the Schedule A instructions, and look for the "above the line" deductions on Form 1040 – these deductions subtract from your adjusted gross income and you don't have to itemize to take them.
+3. Review Possible Deductions – The Tax Cuts and Jobs Act (TCJA) raised the standard deduction in 2018 and placed new limits on some deductions, making it less likely that itemizing makes sense.
+Review the remaining itemized deductions in the Schedule A instructions and look for the "above the line" deductions on Form 1040 – these deductions subtract from your adjusted gross income and you don't have to itemize to take them.

 4. Check Qualification for Tax Credits – Pay special attention to any tax credits for which you qualify.
 Tax credits are even more valuable than tax deductions because they subtract directly from your tax bill, while tax deductions only reduce your tax bill in proportion to your tax rate.